 While we cannot sell prescription glasses, you can donate them to Vision Aid Overseas via your local optician.

 Donating stock to one of our shops?
 Ask the team if you can Gift Aid it.
-Just fill out one simple declaration form and your stock donations can help the Red Cross help more people in need.
-Gift Aid makes every £1 worth £1.25.
-So for every £1 we sell an item for, we can claim back 25p from the government.
+Just fill out one simple declaration form and Gift Aid makes every £1 worth £1.25.

 Donating to our refugee centre

 We accept donations of clothing, bedding, toys and household items at our Destitution Resource Centre in Hackney.
-We cannot except large items (i.e furniture) or electrical products.
+We cannot except large items (i.e furniture) or electrical products in this centre.